gaderte/LoLWatcher/README.md

   - Launch "initialize" command to set-up the bot.
 It only needs 1 parameter :
     - "channelmessage" : enter the channel where the bot will display elo change messages
     - "roleaping" (optional) : enter a role to ping each time a message is displayed.
 Leave blank if not needed
-  - A discord member can use the command "addjoueur" to add himself (1 account per member)
+  - A discord member can use the command "ajoutjoueur" to add himself (1 account per member)
-  - A discord member can use the command "leavelolwatcher" to remove himself
+  - A discord member can use the command "retraitjoueur" to remove himself
   - "listjoueurs" is a command to display all players register on your server
   - "infojoueur" to display player's rank using his SummonerName, if registered in your guild
   - "infojoueurdiscord" to display player's rank using his Discord, if registered in your guild